Marion Ross: Happy Days success and roles thereafter: 1974–1995

 Ross' best known role is on the sitcom Happy Days, which aired for 11 seasons on ABC from 1974 to 1984.
 She portrayed matriarch Marion Cunningham, mother of Richie, Joanie and (briefly) Chuck, appearing in all but two episodes of the entire series.
 She received Primetime Emmy Award nominations for her work on the show in 1979 and 1984.
 Ross later reprised Marion Cunningham on the spin-off series Joanie Loves Chachi and on Family Guy.
 Between 1978 and 1986, she appeared as different characters on The Love Boat.
 In the final (#9) 1986–87 television season, Ross became a series regular, playing Emily Haywood, who was the love interest of Captain Stubing, played by Gavin MacLeod.
 She later starred in the short-lived, critically acclaimed comedy-drama Brooklyn Bridge, which ran on CBS from 1991 to 1993.
 The series won a Golden Globe Award and was nominated for a Primetime Emmy Award following its first season.
 Ross also appeared on the game show Password Plus in 1979.

+For the summer of 1986, immediately following the finale of The Love Boat, Ross spent the summer touring in a production of Never Too Late, and in a nod to The Love Boat, Ross was cast opposite Gavin MacLeod who played her husband in the recent finale of the TV show and again in the play.
+In August of that summer the play was presented at Denver's historic Elitch Theatre.